c-roberts/cs371-Music-Suggestion/README.md

 ## Using
 This repository includes trimmed song data scraped from [Music4Dance.net](https://www.music4dance.net/), analyzed for average pitch locally with python's `librosa`, the `sox` utility for Linux, and Unix's `file` command, and then parsed into `krf` files.
-If you would like to collect more data yourself however, follow the instructions below in Data Collection.
+If you would like to collect more data yourself however, ensure that `sox` and `file` are installed on your system and follow the instructions below in Data Collection.
 Otherwise, skip to the Companions usage section.

 ### Data Collection
 The Data_Collection module in this repository provides the `getSongs()` function